Rowida46/RedHat-Lab-Solutions/Bas/Lab3.md

-1- Write a script called mycase, using the case utility to checks the type of character entered by a user.
+1- Write a script called mycase, using the case utility to checks the type of character entered by a user:

-  - a.
-Upper Case
+  a.
+Upper Case.
-  - b.
+  b.
 Lower Case.
-  - c.
+  c.
 Number.
-  - d.
+  d.
 Nothing.

 ```sh